Black Hawk League: 1930–1959

 The Black Hawk League was founded in 1930 by six small high schools in southwestern Wisconsin: Belmont, Benton, Hazel Green (now Southwestern), New Diggings, Shullsburg and South Wayne.
 It was named after the portion of southwestern Wisconsin (then Michigan Territory) where the Black Hawk War had been fought a century earlier.
 Darlington joined the conference in 1936, who maintained dual membership with the Southwest Wisconsin Athletic League for one season before leaving the Black Hawk League in 1938.
 Six-player football was sponsored for the first time in 1939, with State Line League members Argyle joining five conference members (Belmont, Benton, Hazel Green, Shullsburg and South Wayne) in the initial roster.
 Membership grew to eight schools after World War II with the addition of Gratiot High School in 1946 and Scales Mound High School in 1947.
-In 1953, New Diggings High School was closed when their district was consolidated into Hazel Green, and Scales Mound left two years later to join the U.S. Grant Conference, an IHSA-sponsored conference in Illinois.
+In 1953, New Diggings High School was closed when their district was consolidated into Hazel Green, and Scales Mound left two years later to rejoin their former home in the U.S. Grant Conference, an IHSA-sponsored conference in Illinois.
 The Black Hawk League also transitioned from six-player to eight-player football in 1955, with six participants.